Chapter 3: Challenges for Comparing Net Benefits

 Example 3.4

-One of the challenges of using Equivalent Annual Net Cost (EANC) instead of EANB is to remember that you are evaluating the cost effectiveness of a project.
-Therefore the net benefit stream will be negative.
-Therefore, you should select the project that minimises cost annuity.
-In this instance the project will still have the highest value, as the annuity calculated will be closer to zero.
+One of the challenges of using Equivalent Annual Net Cost (EANC) instead of EANB is remembering that you are evaluating the cost effectiveness of a project, and as such, the net benefit stream will be negative.
+Therefore, you should select the project that minimises the cost annuity.
+In this instance, the project which has the highest value will have the annuity which is closest to zero.
 To see this, consider the following information on three mutually exclusive projects below:

 Project X has a two-year life, Project Y has a three-year life and Project Z has a four-year life.
-The present value of each project across the life is already calculated for the first step in column (2).
+The present value of each project across its life has already been calculated for the first step in column (2).

 The second step is to calculate the annuity factor for each project.
-Assuming the appropriate discount rate is 10% the annuity factor for a two-year project is 1.7355, 2.4869 for a three-year project and 3.1699 for a four-year project.
+Assuming the appropriate discount rate is 10%, the annuity factor is 1.7355 for a two-year project, 2.4869 for a three-year project, and 3.1699 for a four-year project.
 Therefore, the EANC for each project can be calculated as below:

 These results indicate that Project Y is the least costly option and therefore should be selected.